petscheit/nightlite/README.md

-# Nightfall SDK
+# Nightlite

-If you're interested in incorporating Nightfall into your own project, these are the steps that you need to take.
-These steps need to be completed in order.
+This library strips down the main Nightfall repository to the minimum needed to run the Nightfall protocol on other applications.

 ## Installation and Configuration

-To install nightfall-sdk, run `npm install --save nightfall-sdk`
+To install nightlite, run `npm install --save nightlite`

 These instructions assume that you're running your application on a Dockerized Linux container.
 The reason for this is because Zokrates is required to run on Linux.
-Nightfall-sdk can presumably be run natively on Linux, but this guide will not provide support or instruction for that.
+Nightlite can presumably be run natively on Linux, but this guide will not provide support or instruction for that.

-In your Dockerfile that will be running `nightfall-sdk`, you will need to perform a multi-stage build.
+In your Dockerfile that will be running `nightlite`, you will need to perform a multi-stage build.
 Import the official ZoKrates image like so:

 ```Dockerfile